 About the department

-Mathematics plays a central role in modern culture, and an understanding of the nature of mathematics will benefit students in all disciplines.
+Mathematics plays a central role in modern life and culture, and an understanding of the nature of mathematics will benefit students in all disciplines.

 Nau mai ki Te Kura Mātauranga Pāngarau o Waipapa Taumata Rau.